SweetDate-Calendar/sd_php/README.md

 # SweetDate PHP Client SDK

+🚧 This package is under active development.
+❗ It is not stable, documented, or supported.
+🧪 Use at your own risk – or wait for the `v1.0` release.

 The official PHP SDK for the [SweetDate Calendar Engine](https://sweetdate.io/).
 This package provides a simple client for interacting with the SweetDate REST API.